cgaebel/NewLang/README.markdown

 be castable to an `int`, including nested pointers (e.g. `char**` should be castable to an `int*`, since `char*` is castable to `int`)._

+_ben: However, pointer-casting is only necessary in low-level applications, like your byte-order example above.
+For such a low-level niche, perhaps C should just be used.
+Forcing people to use C in such cases means we get to make the language much safer by disallowing pointer-casting altogether._

 ### How should destructors be implemented?

 Some kind of resource-cleanup is necessary, but destructors can also have